 The RE 11 Form

-The RE 11 (Sales Associate Licensure Application) is the form that ties your license to a specific broker.
-Your broker submits it.
-You do not file it yourself.
-After DBPR processes the RE 11, your license status changes to "Active" on MyFloridaLicense.com, and you can begin practicing.
+The RE 11 Become Active form ties your license to a specific broker.
+In practice, the broker usually handles the activation through DBPR's online system, although DBPR's own instructions also allow activation once employment is secured.
+After DBPR processes the activation, your license status changes to "Active" on MyFloridaLicense.com, and you can begin practicing.

 Processing time varies by submission method and DBPR workload.
 Most brokerages submit electronically, and you should wait until your status shows "Active" before doing anything that requires an active license.